Global mobility management: what is it, and how to approach it

 Cyber security

-If you’re primarily relocating employees to work abroad in your existing offices, your organization probably already has in place.
+If you’re primarily relocating employees to work abroad in your existing offices, your organization probably already has cyber security procedures in place.

 However, if you’re sending employees abroad to work remotely, you’ll want to put policies in place for cyber security so your company’s information will be protected.
 Keep in mind that different countries have different norms surrounding internet usage and privacy.